Local Area Coordination

 Who can work with an LAC?

-AccessAbility offers Local Area Coordination to people from birth to 65 years of age in parts of Central Otago and Southland.
+AccessAbility offers Local Area Coordination to people from birth to 65 years of age in parts of Otago and Southland.
 View our map to see if Local Area Coordination is available in your hometown through AccessAbility.

 Anyone can ask an LAC for free information and advice.
 To work with an LAC long-term, you must be eligible for support through AccessAbility.